taimoorrf/airlineDBSystem/README.md

 # airlineDBSystem
-A basic implementation of an SQL based airline database management system.
+A basic implementation of an SQL + Python based airline database management system.